Check out our assembly guide instruction PDF booklet here

 Simple User Guide: Relates to all our models

-- Position the handle bars to your requirements, they can be altered for height and angle, both with a 6ml allen key.
-To set the height loosen/tighten the bolt located at the top of the handlebars.
-To adjust the angle loosen/tighten the bolt under the handlebars (near where the handlebars meet the stem)
+Position the handle bars to your requirements, they can be altered for height and angle, both with a 6mm allen key.
+To set the height, loosen/tighten the bolt located at the top of the handlebars.
+To adjust the angle, loosen/tighten the bolt under the handlebars (near where the handlebars meet the stem)

-- To adjust the saddle there is a quick release leaver located under the seat slacken/tighten this and move saddle into desired position.
+To adjust the saddle there is a quick release lever located under the seat loosen/tighten this and move saddle into the desired position.

-- Control Panel on handle bars – The trike can be ridden as a normal tricycle with no power by turning the button off. / To ride with electric power turn to on and it will default into low mode start pedalling and it begins to have power assist , if more power required press mode and it will move to Medium then High then back to Low.
+Handlebar Display panel: The trike can be ridden as a normal tricycle with not pressing the power button.
+To ride with electric power turn the key to the on position on the battery and keep your finger on the ON button until it lights up and it will default into low mode.
+Start pedalling and it begins to have power assistance, if more power is required, press the mode button and it will move to medium then high then back to low again.

-- Whilst using pedal assist it will go up to max speeds 15km, if you want the tricycle to cruise without pedalling keep finger pressed on the mode button (or – button, depending on the model) and it will propel the trike to the EAPC regulated speed of 6kmh.
+PAS: Whilst using pedal assist it will go up to max speed of 15km, if you want the tricycle to cruise without pedalling keep finger pressed on the mode button (or turn throttle, depending on the model) and it will propel the trike to the EAPC regulated speed of 6kmh.

-- The fold mechanism is the same on the electric and non electric models.
-To fold the tricycle lift the lock catch and open the lever by slightly lifting and pulling to the open.
+Folding Frame Mechanism: This is the same on the electric and non electric models.
+To fold the tricycle open the lever on the down tube, lift the lock catch and open the lever by slightly lifting and pulling to the open.
 Position the front wheel in between the rear wheels for best results.
-To unfold reposition the tricycle into its standard position and lock the lever back into place.
+To unfold, reposition the tricycle into its standard position and lock the lever back into place.
 Please check secure before use.

-- Handbrakes: If the tricycle does have the added handbrakes on simply hold in the brakes and clip the black lever into lock.
-This is located on the brake itself.
+Handbrake: If the tricycle does have the added handbrake, simply hold in the brakes and clip the black lever into lock (if this is a pushpin mechanism then push the pin in, once the lever is held tight).
+This is located on the brake lever itself.
 To release the handbrakes just apply the brakes.